flame-engine/flame/doc/flame/components.md

 [custom_painter_component](https://github.com/flame-engine/flame/blob/main/examples/lib/stories/widgets/custom_painter_example.dart)
 for details on how to use it.

 ## ComponentsNotifier

 Most of the time just accessing children and their attributes is enough to build the logic of game.

-But sometimes, reactivity can help the developer simplify and write better code, to help with that Flame provides `ComponentsNotifier`, which are implementations of a `ChangeNotifier` that notifies listeners everytime a component is added, removed or manually changed.
+But sometimes, reactivity can help the developer simplify and write better code, to help with that Flame provides `ComponentsNotifier`, which are implementations of a `ChangeNotifier` that notifies listeners every time a component is added, removed or manually changed.

 For example, lets say that we want to show a game over text when the player lives reach zero.